mksmsrkn/spinningup/readme.md

 #### Known issues:
 * A difference has been noticed when training a simple environment, for TF default parameters would get Cartpole AverageEpRet to 100  for pytorch it barely gets over 40, (if the lr is changed to 0.01 for both PI and V learners, then it easily reaches 200)
-* Network parameter counter doesn't show the same results for TF and Pytorch (e.g. --hid[h] [16, 32] Number of parameters with TF (pi: 690, v: 657), with Pytorch (pi: 226, v: 193) for CartPole)